watsonam/watsonam.github.io/_posts/2025-09-30-welcome-to-the-blog.md

 image: /assets/images/placeholder.jpg
 ---

-Welcome to my new blog!
-After years of working with WordPress on AWS Lightsail, I've migrated to a cleaner, more modern setup using Jekyll and GitHub Pages.
+I've migrated to a cleaner, more modern setup using Jekyll and GitHub Pages.

 ## What to Expect

-I'll be writing about three main areas:
+I'll be writing about the following areas:

-### Commodities
+- Commodity markets, starting in the follow order:
-Insights from the world of commodity trading, market analysis, and quantitative approaches to understanding commodity markets.
+  - Power

-### Machine Learning
+  - Precious Metals
-Practical machine learning applications, from model development to deployment.
-I'll share code, techniques, and lessons learned from real-world projects.
+  - Emissions

-### Generative AI
+  - Gas
-Exploring the rapidly evolving world of large language models, their applications, and how they're transforming software development and beyond.
+  - Oil

 ## Why This Setup?